shubham-sihasane/PixarStudios/README.md

 # PixarStudios
-A temporary repository to understand version control system with Git and GitHub
+A temporary repository to understand the version control system with Git and GitHub.